-The need to shock your pool depends on further factors, such as weather, pollutants in the air, and how dirty your pool is.
-In addition, specific scenarios will require you to shock your pool, such as after parties, storms, periods of sunshine, or due to algae infestations and cloudy water.
+Pool shock frequency can be more or less than once per week depending on several factors, such as weather, pollutants in the air, and how dirty your pool is.
+In addition, specific scenarios will require you to shock your pool, such as after parties, storms, periods of sunshine, when you open your pool for the season, or due to algae infestations and cloudy water.

 However, the signs that your pool needs to be shocked won’t always be so obvious, so you’ll also want to ensure that you test the pH and chlorine levels every few days to ensure you shock the pool often enough.
 Another telltale sign that your pool needs to be shocked is if it is emitting a strong chlorine smell.
 This chlorine smell indicates that the chlorine molecules have fused with oils and other deposits in the water to form combined chlorine.